GumboCode/Mods-Skyrim-SUS/README.md

 1. Boot up the game.
 2. You may need to go to Creations and Load Order to enable the mod.
-3. While in the game, locate one of the 3 spell tomes placed in the game world and learn the Add Carry Weight spell.
+3. While in the game, buy the spell tome from one of 5 merchants, and learn the Unlock spell.
-4. When you cast the spell, the menu should appear.
-If it doesn't, try saving, closing the game, and loading back in.
+4. Create a save after purchasing the spell, do not cast it before you save.
+5. Cast the spell on something that is locked.
+6. You should see the object glow, or a notification appear at the top of the screen.
+If not, close the game and load back into the save you made before casting the spell.

 <ins>To uninstall:</ins>

-1. Load up the game, cast the spell, and select the disable option.
-This is important to make sure the effect is removed from the player.
-2. Save the game.
-3. Close the game.
-4. Remove the files you had previously installed.
+Remove the files you had previously installed.

 ## Notes